ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 Temperature
 ------------

-To begin examining the temperature variable, navigate to ``path/to/2019103012/metprd``. , use ``vi`` to open ``PointStat/``, where a menu of files will appear.
+To begin examining the temperature variable, navigate to ``path/to/2019103012/metprd``.Use ``vi`` to open ``PointStat/``, where a menu of files will appear.
 Navigate using the arrow and enter keys on your.
 Select this file:

 .. code-block:: console